 Troubleshooting

-Some DD-WRT routers do not support IPv6 or DNS Leak Protection, as a result you may experience an IP or connection error.
-Edit the ovpn configuration file and disable IPv6 by performing these simple tasks.
+Some DD-WRT routers do not support IPv6, as a result you may experience an IP or connection error.
+Add the following lines in the additional config section: